Javier Ostos Mora

 Lic.
-Javier Ostos Mora (born August 15, 1916, in Mexico City, Mexico; died November 5, 2008) was a former lawyer and sport politician from Mexico, most widely known for his work within the swimming community.
+Javier Ostos Mora (August 15, 1916, in Mexico City, Mexico – November 5, 2008) was a former lawyer and sport politician from Mexico, most widely known for his work within the swimming community.

 He was a permanent member of the Mexican Olympic Committee (Comité Olímpico Mexicano—COM), from 1941 through to his death; and served at various times as voice, first vice president and second vice president of COM.

 He twice served as president of FINA, the International Swimming Federation: from 1968 to 1972 and 1976–1980; and in 1992 he was named FINA honorary life president.
 His presidency with FINA made him the first Mexican president of any international sport federation.